Spy (1781 ship): Transporting enslaved people

-1st slave voyage (1784-1785): Captain Thomas Wilson sailed from London on 12 August 1784.
-Spy started acquiring her slaves on 1 December at Cape Coast Castle.
-She sailed from Africa on 1 March 1785 and arrived at Montego Bay, Jamaica on 4 May with 350 slaves.
+1st voyage transporting enslaved people (1784-1785): Captain Thomas Wilson sailed from London on 12 August 1784.
+Spy started acquiring captives on 1 December at Cape Coast Castle.
+She sailed from Africa on 1 March 1785 and arrived at Montego Bay, Jamaica on 4 May with 350 captives.
 She sailed from Jamaica on 24 June and arrived back at London on 23 August.

-2nd slave voyage (1785–1786): Captain Thomas Wilson sailed from London on 28 September 1785.
-Spy acquired her slaves at Cape Coast Castle and then at Anomabu.
+2nd voyage transporting enslaved people (1785–1786): Captain Thomas Wilson sailed from London on 28 September 1785.
+Spy acquired captives at Cape Coast Castle and then at Anomabu.
 She embarked 450 in all and left Africa on 26 March 1786.
-She arrived at Grenada with on 20 May with 430 slaves, having lost 20 on the voyage.
+She arrived at Grenada with on 20 May with 430 captives, having lost 20 on the voyage.
 She disembarked 424.
-She arrived back at London on 1 August..
+She arrived back at London on 1 August.

-On her return her owners, Camden & Calvert, decided to try whaling instead of the slave trade.
-Captain Wilson transferred to another Spy, the former Stag, and continued in the slave trade.
+On her return her owners, Camden & Calvert, decided to try whaling instead of continuing transporting enslaved people.
+Captain Wilson transferred to another Spy, the former Stag, and continued transporting enslaved people.